ni/ams-capabilities/README.md

 * ErrorChannels - Error.ch%d.STS

 Note: The %d in the channel name will be replaced with a number from 1 to X depending on how many channels are created from the for loops.
 For example, the channel name Current.ch%d.AV will be printed as Current.ch1.AV, Current.ch2.AV, and so on.
-Also to the channel name the instance name of the plugin is automatically added before, so if the instance name is "BLS_Instance" the complete channel name will be "BLS_Instance_Current.ch1.AV".
+Also to the channel name the instance name of the plugin is automatically added before, so if the instance name is "AMS_Instance" the complete channel name will be "AMS_Instance_Current.ch1.AV".
 In PAtools you will use the channel name "_Current.ch1.AV".

 # Helper VI

-* Create Asset JSON.vi: This vi can be used in BLS plugins in order to write asset information.
+* Create Asset JSON.vi: This vi can be used in AMS plugins in order to write asset information.
 Required: asset name and serial number.
 Optional: vendor name, firmware version, model name, model number and hardware version.
 Use driver calls to get as much information about the asset as you can, or use constants.

 # Abbreviations